EFFECTIVE AS OF Apr 1, 2019

 Employees: Naturally, employees of all the above recipients of your personal data might have access to it.

-Your personal data is transferred to the U.S., EU and Russia under strict compliance with the GDPR.
+Your personal data is transferred to the U.S. and the E.U. under strict compliance with the GDPR.
 Piano is certified under the EU-US and Swiss – US Privacy Shield (see below) but also follows the GDPR as such.
 Any cross-border transfer of personal data outside the European Economic Area is subject to EU standard contractual clauses or similar safeguard to ensure high level of protection of your personal data.
 If you have any question about cross-border transfer of personal data to these countries, please feel free to contact us.

 You may view the list of Privacy Shield companies here .